IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 It must be noted that {{misconfig}} of this document only provides reasonable assurance against misconfiguration but does not prevent an hostile network access provider to advertize wrong information that could lead applications or hosts to select an hostile PvD.

-Users should always apply caution when connecting to an unknown network.
+Users cannot be assumed to be able to meaningfully differentiate between "safe" and "unsafe" networks.
+This is a known attack surface that is present whether or not PvDs are in use, and hence cannot be addressed by this document.
+However, a host that correctly implements the MPvD architecture ({{?RFC7556}}) using the mechanism described in this document will be less susceptible to such attacks than a host that does not.

 # Privacy Considerations